andrea-falco/kafka-course/README.md

 kafka-console-consumer --bootstrap-server localhost:9092 --topic test-t01
 ```

-## Tutorial 02 - Producer with a callback
+## :two: Tutorial 02 - Producer with a callback
 Producer that send data to a topic, and execute a callback after.

 **Requirements**